 Negotiate deals with the supplier

-Once you’ve found a supplier you want to work, and whose samples are exactly what you’re looking for, you will need to negotiate with them.
+Once you’ve found a supplier you want to work with, you will need to negotiate with them.

 Most suppliers have up to 10% wiggle room in their pricing, so the best thing to do when negotiating is to reply with a price point somewhat beyond what you want — but still within reason.
 Hopefully they will meet you somewhere in the middle.